ZenyWay/worker-proxy/README.md

 .then(terminate) // shut down service and terminate Worker .catch(err => log(err) || proxy.kill()) // log shutdown error and force Worker termination
 ```

+note that using the `Service` interface as type for the proxied service object
+is not strictly correct, since all methods of the latter are asynchronous,
+i.e. return a `Promise`, while some methods of the `Service` instance
+running in the worker are synchronous.
+However, in the context of the above
+example, the approximation is not relevant.

 # <a name="contributing"></a> CONTRIBUTING
 see the [contribution guidelines](./CONTRIBUTING.md)